Table of Contents

 Common Interest Community—Association Property

 Sellers also need to disclose if the property is part of an owners’ association, and special assessments or increases in regular assessments approved by owners’ association but not yet implemented.
-Any demand or commenced a lawsuit against a builder or contractor alleging defective construction of improvements of the Association Property, and issues in the Common Elements or Limited Common Elements of the Association Property.
+Moreover, any demand or commenced lawsuit against a builder or contractor alleging defective construction of improvements of the Association Property, and issues in the Common Elements or Limited Common Elements of the Association Property.

 Other General Disclosures

-Any existing problems, written reports of any building, site, roofing, soils or engineering investigations, any property insurance claim submitted, structural, architectural, and engineering plans.
-Matters like if the property was recently used as a methamphetamine laboratory, any government special improvements approved but not yet installed, and also any pending litigation or other dispute resolution proceeding regarding the Property.
+However, any existing problems, written reports of any building, site, roofing, soils, or engineering investigations, any property insurance claim submitted, structural, architectural, and engineering plans.
+Matters like if the property was recently used as a methamphetamine laboratory, any government special improvements approved but not yet installed, and any pending litigation or other dispute resolution proceedings regarding the Property.

 » Can I Sell My Home By Myself Colorado: Are you considering selling your house without a realtor?
 Here are our tips for a smooth selling process.